 - how long we retain the personal data (Section 7); and

 - what your rights as a data subject (affected person) are (Section 8).

 While collecting, processing, transferring and retaining personal data, we and our employees not only comply with this Data Privacy Statement but also with the applicable data protection provisions – mainly the Swiss Data Protection Act (DPA) and its ordinance.
 Since we also maintain business relationships with partners established in the European Union (EU) or in the European Economic Area, we have aligned our Data Privacy Statement with the requirements according to the EU General Data Protection Regulation (GDPR).

 If you provide us with personal data of other persons (such as employees, family members, work colleagues), please make sure the respective persons are aware of this Data Privacy Statement and only provide us with their data if you are allowed to do so and if such personal data is correct.

-2. Controller of the Data Processing
+2. Responsibility for Data Processing

 3. Collection and Processing of Personal Data